 Get a sturdy, spongy bread

-A good bread is the foundation of a great French toast.
+Good bread is the foundation of a great French toast.
 You need something sturdy, preferably day-old.
 Look for something like French or Italian bread, or brioche.
-The bread needs to have a good crust (not soft), and it needs to be substantial wen you touch it.
-No airy, light breads for French toast !
+The bread needs to have a good crust (not soft), and it needs to be substantial when you touch it.
+No airy, light bread for French toast !

-If it’s an eggy bread even better, it’s going to provide a god texture.
+If it’s an eggy bread even better, it’s going to provide a good texture.
 A no-egg bread will provide a creamier inside.

 Slice the bread yourself, because no store-bought bread comes sliced that thick.
 A slice that’s too thin will not have a good enough crust to creamy inside ratio, resulting in a soggy toast.

 Use both butter and a neutral cooking oil

 If you’re cooking with just butter you’ve noticed it starts to burn and smoke before you’re even done cooking.
 This is a common problem and probably why you feel like you take to pull the toast off the heat when it’s still soggy.

 What’s happening in the milk solids in the butter and burning, and they will stick to your toast and give it a bitter flavor.
 So, swap half your butter for neutral cooking oil.
 Regular vegetable or rapeseed oil is fine.
 No olive oil !
 Coconut oil may work great if you have it.